How to Object

 Please make your views known in the following ways:

 The Bloor Homes application for up to 450 homes on the land south of Woodside Road and east of Roundways has planning reference P25/02534/O and can be found on the South Glos website here.
-Please have your say on the Make a Comment tab.
+Please have your say in the Make a Comment section.

 Published & promoted by South Gloucestershire Liberal Democrats, 63 Broad St, Chipping Sodbury, Bristol, BS37 6AD.